utep-cs-arch-classes/proj1-tok-rmrivero212/src/README.md

 - Type make in command line to create the gui file
 - Then run the file like so: ./gui

+To exit the progam simply type `$` and an exit message will appear:
+- > $ 	    //This is the user input
+- Goodbye!  //This is the exit message

 Once in the Tokenizer you will see a cursor `>`.
 This is the command line where you have the freedom to write any sort of prompt in which the program will return back in tokens.
 For example:
 - > hello world //This is the user input
-_ hello	  	//This is what is printed world		//This is what is printed
+_ hello	  	//This is what is printed
-  >
+- world		//This is what is printed

 # History Instructions: